X-616/X-616/README.md

 <img src="e8443c27-20cf-4eeb-8d5b-f3dd4c14d783.png" width="300"/>

-​Technology | UX • Prototyping • Dev 💻
+​Technology | UX • Prototyping • Strategy 💻

-Bringing ideas to life, from code to promotion. 🚀 🚀 🚀 🔭 🎮 📱 💻 👩🏻‍💻🔎📐
+***Bringing ideas to life, from code to promotion. 🚀 🚀 🚀 🔭 🎮 📱 💻 👩🏻‍💻🔎📐***

 ▌│█║▌║▌║ Support and promotion of an idea💡 or product. ║▌║▌║█│▌-🅧- ❻ ❶ ❻